Logo Futurismo

 Vitor Oliveira | Baixa D’Areia Beach

 Praia da Baixa D’Areia, also known as Praia da Caloura, is on the opposite side of Caloura Harbor.
-Sheltered between ravines, in a small indentation in the coast, this beach of very fine sand receives many bathers yearly to enjoy sunbathing and a dip in the sea.
-Access to Praia da Caloura is via a high staircase carved into the cliffs.
+Sheltered between ravines, in a slight indentation in the coast, this beach of wonderful sand receives many bathers yearly to enjoy sunbathing and a dip in the sea.
+A high staircase carved into the cliffs provides access to Praia da Caloura.

-This bathing area is well known among water sports enthusiasts as it offers excellent snorkeling opportunities.
-The clear waters are home to various marine life, including colorful fish and octopuses.
-In addition, there are some natural pools carved into the volcanic rock, perfect for a refreshing dip.
+This bathing area is well-known among water sports enthusiasts for its excellent snorkeling opportunities.
+The clear waters are home to a diverse array of marine life, including vibrant fish and octopuses.
+Additionally, volcanic rock naturally carves pools that invite visitors for a refreshing dip.

 Visit the Caloura Cultural Centre